The 10 Cheapest Colleges in Utah

 How Much Will College Cost Your Family?

 Simply looking at the sticker prices of schools will not tell you what the cheapest colleges in Utah are for you.
 The actual cost of each college differs from person to person depending on a variety of factors, making sticker price a poor indicator of what you will pay.
-For example, it’s possible that an expensive private college that provides a generous merit aid award ends up being more affordable than an in-state public school.
+For example, an expensive private college that provides a generous merit aid award may end up being more affordable than an in-state public school.

 A better measure of the true cost of college is net price, a calculation that figures in financial aid.
 Most college websites provide a net price calculator, but our free Financial Aid Calculator allows you to easily estimate the expense of colleges in Utah and across the country in one place and in just minutes.